 \subsection{Electronic properties}

-Predicting electronic properties of 2D materials with experimental accuracy remains a significant challenge.
-While DFT is highly successful in providing a general picture of a material's electronic structure, traditional functionals like LDA and PBE often underestimate band gaps and misrepresent the nature of the band gap.
-To improve these predictions, XC functionals must account for the unique quantum effects and enhanced electron interactions present in these systems.
-While traditional functionals typically underestimate band gaps, hybrid functionals often provide more accurate descriptions of electronic properties.
-Additionally, many-body methods like the GW approximation have proven to be an effective tool, providing a more precise treatment of quasiparticle (QP) energies.
-This section reviews the performance of various XC functionals in predicting the electronic properties of 2D materials, evaluating both their successes and shortcomings.
+Predicting the electronic properties of 2D materials with experimental accuracy remains a significant challenge.
+While DFT provides a general picture of a material's electronic structure, traditional functionals like LDA and PBE often underestimate band gaps and misrepresent their nature.
+To improve these predictions, XC functionals must capture the unique quantum effects and enhanced electron interactions in 2D systems.
+Hybrid functionals typically offer more accurate descriptions of electronic properties, while many-body methods like the GW approximation provide a more precise treatment of QP energies.
+This section reviews the performance of various XC functionals in predicting the electronic properties of 2D materials, highlighting both their strengths and limitations.